Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 administration of medications called copper chelators, which help remove excess

 copper from the body.
-Medications such as penicillamine, trientine, and zinc acetate
+Medications such as penicillamine, trientine, and zinc

 are commonly used for this purpose.
 In some cases, liver transplantation may be